Ultrasound Clinic in Fresno, CA

 • Uterine fibroids

-During an ultrasound exam, the patient lies on a medical table, and a doctor or ultrasound technician applies a gel to your skin in the examination area.
+During an ultrasound exam, the patient lies on a medical table, and a doctor or ultrasound technician applies a gel to the skin in the examination area.
 The gel allows the ultrasound probe (transducer) to emit sound waves through your skin, which bounce back or echo off specific tissues inside your body.
 The transducer captures the sound waves as they echo back through your body, and a monitor connected to the transducer creates images based on those sound waves.

 Ultrasound is most commonly used to monitor pregnancy and evaluate how the health and development of a fetus.
 Doctors use ultrasound imaging to look for the baby’s heartbeat, monitor its growth, look for any abnormalities in its development, and see determine how far along the expecting mother is in their pregnancy.